David Villar Player Props: Giants vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.7 K/9, which ranks 16th in the league.
+- The Padres pitching staff ranks 16th in the league with a collective 8.7 strikeouts per nine innings.

-- The Padres have a 3.83 team ERA that ranks sixth across all MLB pitching staffs.
+- The Padres have a 3.83 team ERA that ranks seventh across all league pitching staffs.

-- Padres pitchers combine to surrender 79 total home runs at a rate of 1.1 per game (to rank 14th in baseball).
+- Padres pitchers combine to give up 79 total home runs at a rate of 1.1 per game (to rank 14th in the league).

-- Darvish makes the start for the Padres, his 14th of the season.
-He is 5-5 with a 4.74 ERA and 79 strikeouts in 74 2/3 innings pitched.
+- Snell (3-6) gets the starting nod for the Padres in his 15th start of the season.
+He's put together a 3.60 ERA in 75 2/3 innings pitched, with 93 strikeouts.

-- The righty last pitched on Saturday against the Tampa Bay Rays, when he threw five innings, allowing six earned runs while giving up eight hits.
+- His most recent time out was on Saturday against the Tampa Bay Rays, when the lefty threw six scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.